 What is a chest X-ray?

 - As the radiation penetrates the body, it is absorbed in varying amounts by different body tissues depending on the tissue's composition of air, water, blood, bone, or muscle.
 Bones, for example, absorb much of the X-ray radiation while lung tissue (which is filled with mostly air) absorbs very little, allowing most of the X-ray beam to pass through the lung.

 What is a shadow on a chest X-ray?

-Due to the differences in their composition (and, therefore, varying degrees of penetration of the X-ray beam), the lungs, heart, aorta, and bones of the chest each can be distinctly visualized on the chest X-ray.
+Due to the differences in their composition (and, therefore, varying degrees of penetration of the X-ray beam), the lungs, heart, aorta, and bones of the chest can be distinctly visualized on the chest X-ray.
 The X-ray film records these differences to produce an image of body tissue structures and these are shadows seen on the X-ray.
-The white shadows on chest X-ray represent more dense or solid tissues, such as bone or heart, and the darker shadows on the chest X-ray represent air filled tissues, such as lungs.
+The white shadows on the chest X-ray represent more dense or solid tissues, such as bone or heart, and the darker shadows on the chest X-ray represent air-filled tissues, such as lungs.

 How is the chest X-ray procedure performed?